(All fields required)

 MD: Medical College of Wisconsin, Milwaukee, Wisconsin, 1983.Internship: Obstetrics and Gynecology, Madigan Army Medical Center, Tacoma, Washington, 1983-1984.Residency: Obstetrics and Gynecology, Madigan Army Medical Center, Tacoma, Washington, 1984-1987.Fellowship: Maternal-Fetal Medicine, Madigan Army Medical Center, Tacoma, Washington, 1989-1991.

-James W. Van Hook, MD MFM Co-Director, Fetal Care Center of Cincinnati
+James W. Van Hook, MD MFM Co-Director, Cincinnati Fetal Center

 Tanya E. Cahill, MD Director, High-Risk Clinic